baijum/refresh/README.md

     refresh

-Refresh will watch for file events, and every time you create/modifiy/delete a file it will build and restart the application.
-If `go build` returns an error, it will log it in the tmp folder.
+Refresh will watch for file events like create, modifiy or delete and it will build and restart the application.
+If `go build` returns an error, it will log it in the `tmp` folder.

 You can use the `-c` options if you want to specify a config file.
 By default, `.refresh.conf` is used: